awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 ## Create an Amazon EC2 instance and copy the compressed database<a name="MySQL.Procedural.Importing.Import.Database"></a>

 Copying your compressed database backup file to an Amazon EC2 instance takes fewer network resources than doing a direct copy of uncompressed data between database instances\.
-After your data is in Amazon EC2, you can copy it from there directly to your MariaDB or MySQL DB instance\.
+After your data is in Amazon EC2, you can copy it from there directly to your MariaDB or MySQL database\.
 For you to save on the cost of network resources, your Amazon EC2 instance must be in the same AWS Region as your Amazon RDS DB instance\.
-Having the Amazon EC2 instance in the same AWS Region as your Amazon RDS DB instance also reduces network latency during the import\.
+Having the Amazon EC2 instance in the same AWS Region as your Amazon RDS database also reduces network latency during the import\.

 ![\[Copy the database backup to an EC2 instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_3.png)

 ### To create an Amazon EC2 instance and copy your data<a name="MySQL.Procedural.Importing.Create.EC2"></a>

-1. In the AWS Region where you plan to create the RDS DB instance to run your MySQL database engine, create a virtual private cloud \(VPC\), a VPC security group, and a VPC subnet\.
+1. In the AWS Region where you plan to create the RDS database, create a virtual private cloud \(VPC\), a VPC security group, and a VPC subnet\.
 Ensure that the inbound rules for your VPC security group allow the IP addresses required for your application to connect to AWS\.
-This can be a range of IP addresses \(for example, `203.0.113.0/24`\), or another VPC security group\.
+You can specify a range of IP addresses \(for example, `203.0.113.0/24`\), or another VPC security group\.
 You can use the [Amazon VPC Management Console](https://console.aws.amazon.com/vpc) to create and manage VPCs, subnets, and security groups\.
 For more information, see [Getting started with Amazon VPC](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/GetStarted.html) in the *Amazon Virtual Private Cloud Getting Started Guide*\.

-1. Open the [Amazon EC2 Management Console](https://console.aws.amazon.com/ec2) and choose the AWS Region to contain both your Amazon EC2 instance and your Amazon RDS DB instance\.
+1. Open the [Amazon EC2 Management Console](https://console.aws.amazon.com/ec2) and choose the AWS Region to contain both your Amazon EC2 instance and your Amazon RDS database\.
 Launch an Amazon EC2 instance using the VPC, subnet, and security group that you created in Step 1\.
 Ensure that you select an instance type with enough storage for your database backup file when it is uncompressed\.
 For details on Amazon EC2 instances, see [Getting started with Amazon EC2 Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) in the *Amazon Elastic Compute Cloud User Guide for Linux*\.

-1. To connect to your Amazon RDS DB instance from your Amazon EC2 instance, edit your VPC security group\.
+1. To connect to your Amazon RDS database from your Amazon EC2 instance, edit your VPC security group\.
 Add an inbound rule specifying the private IP address of your EC2 instance\.
 You can find the private IP address on the **Details** tab of the **Instance** pane in the EC2 console window\.
 To edit the VPC security group and add an inbound rule, choose **Security Groups** in the EC2 console navigation pane, choose your security group, and then add an inbound rule for MySQL or Aurora specifying the private IP address of your EC2 instance\.
 To learn how to add an inbound rule to a VPC security group, see [Adding and removing rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules) in the *Amazon VPC User Guide*\.

 1. Copy your compressed database backup file from your local system to your Amazon EC2 instance\.
 Use `chmod` if necessary to make sure that you have write permission for the target directory of the Amazon EC2 instance\.
 You can use `scp` or a Secure Shell \(SSH\) client to copy the file\.
 The following is an example\.